 Mr Vassie is a mining engineer with 35 years multi commodity and international experience.
-Mr Vassie spent 18 years with Rio Tinto in global mining and resource development executive roles followed by MD & CEO positions in Ivanhoe Australia and St Barbara Ltd with a focus on executive leadership, resource development and business development including M&A. Mr Vassie served as a board member for the Minerals Council of Australia from 2014 to 2020 where he chaired the MCA Gold Forum and currently serves on the AusIMM Council for Diversity and Inclusion.
+Mr Vassie spent 18 years with Rio Tinto in global mining and resource development executive roles followed by MD & CEO positions in Ivanhoe Australia and St Barbara Ltd with a focus on executive leadership, resource development and business development including M&A. Mr Vassie served as a board member for the Minerals Council of Australia from 2014 to 2020 where he chaired the MCA Gold Forum and currently serves on the AuslMM Council for Diversity and Inclusion.
 Mr Vassie was appointed Non-Executive Chair on 1 January 2021.

-80,000 Ordinary Shares

 Chair of the Board

 Member of Audit Committee

 Member of Nomination & Remuneration Committee

 Member of Risk & Sustainability Committee

+Directorships held in other listed entities in the last three years

+Non-Executive Director

-Non-Executive Director Aurelia Metals Limited Previously Non-Executive Director Alita Resources Limited Previously Managing Director of St Barbara Limited
+Aurelia Metals Limited

+Previously Non-Executive Director

+Alita Resources Limited

+Previously Managing Director of

+St Barbara Limited